Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/17_scenes_and_inputs/index.md

 }
 ```

-In order to switch from the menu to the game scene, we need to ba able to detect specific types of key presses.
+In order to switch from the menu to the game scene, we need to be able to detect specific types of key presses.
 We will handle that by implementing an input manager.

 ### Managing pressed keys

-We can distinguish two ways to press a key: holding it dowm (we will call `IsKeyDown` the function that detect it) and pressing it, which will only detect the first frame when the key is pressed (we will call it `IsKeyPressed`).
-To make this distinction, we need to keep track of the current key state and the one from the frame before, which will be called `previousKeyboardState`.
+We can distinguish two ways to press a key: holding it down (we call `IsKeyDown` the function that detects it) and pressing it, which detects only the first frame when the key is pressed (we call it `IsKeyPressed`).
+To make this distinction, we need to keep track of the current key state and the one from the previous frame, which we will call `previousKeyboardState`.

 Create the `InputManager.cs` file: